kfahn22/heart_curve/README.md

 - [Coding Train Heart Curve Coding Challenge](https://thecodingtrain.com/challenges/134-heart-curve)

 The equations for the first and second heart curves are from [Mathematische-Basteleien](http://www.mathematische-basteleien.de/heart.html), while the equations for heart curves 3 and 4 are from [MathWorld](https://mathworld.wolfram.com/HeartCurve.html).
 All four hearts are added as classes in the p5 sketch.
-Version 3 is will render and the others are commented out.
+Heart curve 3 is the heart that will render and the others are commented out.

 [P5 sketch](https://editor.p5js.org/kfahn/sketches/xNdg0UUI6)